+ Does Mason require a COVID vaccine to attend in person courses?

 + Do you offer accommodations for Senior Citizens?

 Under the Code of Virginia § 23.1-640, Virginia residents 60 years or older may register for and enroll in up to three non-credit continuing education courses per academic term (July 1 through June 30) without payment of instruction-related fees if space is available.
 This exemption does not apply to out-of-pocket expenses such as food and course materials or lab fees associated with non-credit continuing education programs.
+There is an administrative fee of $125 per course.
 Likewise, this exemption does not apply to programs specifically targeted for or attended by senior citizens.
 Exemption is not available for all certificate programs.
 Please call for more information.

 Interested seniors should select "other form of payment" when checking out and an enrollment team member will reach out to them for the following information: